Historic District & Landmarks Commission

 The Landmarks Commission promotes the educational, cultural, economic and general welfare of Middletown through the preservation of historic buildings and structures, places and districts of historic interest, and the development and maintenance of appropriate settings for such buildings, structures, places and districts.

-Meetings are held the 3rd Thursday of the month at the Middletown Township Public Library (55 New Monmouth Road) at 7:00 PM.
+Meetings are held the third Thursday of the month at Middletown Town Hall (1 Kings Highway) Conference Room 1A at 7:00 PM.

 Throckmorton-Lippit-Taylor Burying Ground